amollenkopf/dcos-iot-demo/docs/2-install/README.md

 - Enter OS Username (centos): specify your username, <i>e.g. cory6458</i>
 - Enter PKI Filename (centos.pem): specify your key filename, <i>e.g. dcosiotdemo</i>

-<br><br><b>Step 5:</b> Press 'Enter' to continue the installation.
+<br><b>Step 5:</b> Press 'Enter' to continue the installation.
 The first step of installation is for the boot node to provision itself with the installers that will be eventually executed on the master & agent nodes.
 You will see a listing of the master private IPs and then a message stating the 'Boot Setup Complete'.
 The duration of this step is typically 2-5 minutes and should not take longer than 10 minutes.<br>
 <img src="05.png">

-<br><br><b>Step 6:</b> Once the boot setup is complete DC/OS powered by Apache Mesos is installed on all master, private agent & public agent nodes.
+<br><b>Step 6:</b> Once the boot setup is complete DC/OS powered by Apache Mesos is installed on all master, private agent & public agent nodes.
 DC/OS installation typically takes 5 minutes or less and should not take longer than 10 minutes.
 The last output line from the installer should read 'DC/OS is Ready'.<br>
 <img src="06.png">
 <br>

 ## Access DC/OS

-<br><br><b>Congratulations:</b> You have successfully installed DC/OS.
+<br><b>Congratulations:</b> You have successfully installed DC/OS.
 Next we will <a href="../3-explore/README.md">Explore the DC/OS & Mesos dashboards</a>.